Specially customized self defence training for children, teens and adults with ASD

 Our fully qualified Instructors have experience in teaching people that have been diagnosed with ADHD, Autism Spectrum/Asperger’s Disorder as well as commonly associated, specific learning and/or neurological disorders.

 The versatility of Arakan Martial Art makes it easily adaptable to to people with various abilities and needs.
+In addition to the obvious benefits of increasing fitness and resilience, Arakan Martial Art can assist with emotional regulation, anger management, stress relief and social skills development.

 We specialise in Private Training.
 Each lesson is customised to the students circumstances, skill and fitness level, as well as their confidence levels and desired goals.
 Their individual ability, experience and energy levels at any given lesson, is taken into consideration to maximize the benefits.